 Let’s review the festivities region-by-region and game-by-game as we go through Stevens' picks.
 We'll go in the order of CBS's bracket announcement so you can continue the notes you took during their broadcast…

-Starting in the East, the first game announced was No. 1 seed North Carolina facing the winner of a No. 16 seed play-in game matching Mt.
+, the first game announced was No. 1 seed North Carolina facing the winner of a No. 16 seed play-in game matching Mt.
 St. Mary's and New Orleans.
 The South Point posted New Orleans by 1.5 in the play-in game.
 Stevens was surprised it was that low and jumped on the favorite.

 Next up, 8 seed Wisconsin versus 9 seed Virginia Tech.
 The South Point opened the Badgers as 6-point favorites.
 Stevens took the points with the underdog Hokies.

 No. 5 seed Virginia opened as an 8-point favorite, and Stevens took popular darkhorse NC Wilmington.